Navid200/xDrip/docs/Nightscout/NS_Install.md

 You will be asked to choose API_SECRET.
 ![](./images/API-SECRET.png)
 Enter a password and take note.
 You will need it to access Nightscout.
+Or, choose cancel to keep it as is.

 You will be asked to enter your FreeDNS user ID and password.
 ![](./images/FreeDNS_IDPass.png)